 You can apply to enter the program for the first time or request an upgrade to the next level.

 Any two renal centers or units can form a partnership if at least one center is from a low, middle or upper middle income country (as per World Bank List of Economies) and the liaison officer is an ISN member.
-They need to submit a detailed action and budget plan, and a clear description of how the collaboration will develop the services of the emerging center.
+They need to submit a detailed action and budget plan as well as a clear description of how the collaboration will develop the services of the emerging center.

-New sister pairs apply to enter the program at level C and typically stay 2 consecutive years at the same level.
+New sister pairs apply to enter the program at level C and typically stay two consecutive years at the same level.
 At each level, centers must submit progress reports stating their accomplishments to progress within the different stages.
-They will be assesed at each level change if they are eligible to acquire more support and benefits.
+They will be assessed at each change of level to establish whether they are eligible to acquire more support and benefits.
 Graduated centers can apply for the Trio Program, encouraging them to support a third emerging center within their region.
-Honorary B Levels are assigned to centers which have failed to upgrade from level B to A. Honorary sister pairs have one extra chance to apply for an upgrade.
+Honorary B Levels are assigned to centers which have failed to upgrade from level-B to A. Honorary sister pairs have one extra chance to apply for an upgrade.

 BEFORE YOU APPLY, READ THE SRC GUIDELINES CAREFULLY